mynameisv/PoshLZW/README.md

 Why max at 15 ?
 Well... why not ;-)

-So for example, 4-bytes can be encoded only on 9 bits (if you choose an iCodingSize value of 9 and if it's in the dictionnary).

 This value is also the maximum size of the dictionnary : 2^iCodingSize-1.

-It's stored in the output at index 0, encoded on 8-bits (a normal byte).
+The value is stored in the output at index 0, encoded on 8-bits (a normal byte).

 Five functions